-There are now four candidates jostling for the position of Conservative leader, after seven were knocked out or stepped down.
+There are now two candidates jostling for the position of Conservative leader, after Michael Gove was the latest to be knocked out.

 Here are the politicians still in the running.